NHIA pays more claims to healthcare providers

 Following the latest uninterrupted Claims payment system, recognized groups in the health sector have extremely commended the NHIA and government.

-These include the Private Health Facilities Association Ghana and the Medical Superintendents Association Ghana.
+These include the Private Health Facilities Association Ghana and the Medical Superintendents Association of Ghana.

 “We have received 50 percent up to March.
 Even the year has not ended, we are in September and we have been paid up to March 2020.
 It is a credit to them and we hope that more will come and this will continue so that we can all help in achieving Universal Health Coverage.”

-The NHIA remains committed to ensure equitable and sustainable health care systems for delivering Universal Healthcare Coverage (UHC).
+The NHIA remains committed to ensuring equitable and sustainable health care systems for delivering Universal Healthcare Coverage (UHC).

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.